LMLK-seal/LLModel/README.md

 ## Using the Application

-1. **Load CUDA Folder** (Optional): If you have a CUDA-compatible GPU, click the "Load CUDA Folder" button and select your CUDA installation directory.
-2. **Load Model**: Click the "Load Model" button and select your GGUF model file.
+1. **Load Model**: Click the "Load Model" button and select your GGUF model file.
-3. **Upload Context File** (Optional): You can upload a text or PDF file to provide additional context for the AI responses.
+2. **Upload Context File** (Optional): You can upload a text or PDF file to provide additional context for the AI responses.
-4. **Start Chatting**: Type your message in the input field and click "Send" or press Enter.
+3. **Start Chatting**: Type your message in the input field and click "Send" or press Enter.
-5. **Adjust Settings**: You can modify the max tokens and temperature using the controls at the bottom of the window.
+4. **Adjust Settings**: You can modify the max tokens and temperature using the controls at the bottom of the window.
-6. **Download Code**: If the AI generates Python code, you can download it using the "Download Code" button.
+5. **Download Code**: If the AI generates Python code, you can download it using the "Download Code" button.
-7. **Clear Conversation**: Use the "Clear Conversation" button to start a new chat session.
+6. **Clear Conversation**: Use the "Clear Conversation" button to start a new chat session.

 ## Note